-- i. the gem5 directory, - ii. and the benchmark directory After you have installed the indicated dependencies, clone the repository and compile the simulator by typing: python3 'which scons' build/X86/gem5.opt -j9 inside the gem5 directory.
-The compilation step consumes time so complete it as soon as possible!
-To run a batch of five (5) benchmarks with the simulator you have to use the following command inside the benchmark directory: ./runall.sh [List of Arguments] This command will run all the benchmarks, for each Task below (1-3), while simulating a setting with an Out-Of-Order CPU (O3CPU) and a good performing branch predictor (TournamentBP).
-You are encouraged to examine thoroughly the runall.sh / README files in order to figure out the different arguments that you are able and allowed to pass.
-The arguments that are related to the branch predictor (TournamentBP) and the CPU are should not be changed.
+- 1. the gem5 directory - 2. and the benchmark directory (hy425) After you have installed the indicated dependencies, compile the simulator by typing: ''' python3 'which scons' build/X86/gem5.opt -j <Avail.
+Cores> ''' inside the gem5 directory.
+The compilation step takes time so complete it as soon as possible!
+To run a batch of five (5) benchmarks with the simulator you have to use the following command inside the hy425 directory: ./runall.sh [List of arguments] This command will run all the benchmarks for each Task below (1-3), while simulating a setup with an Out-Of-Order CPU (O3CPU) and a good performing branch predictor (TournamentBP).
+You are encouraged to examine thoroughly the runall.sh/README files to figure out the different arguments that you will be allowed to change.
+The arguments that are related to the branch predictor (TournamentBP) and CPU are not allowed to change.
 In this assignment you will tweak different parameters that are only related to caches and their policies (list below).
-Note that the -I [Instruction Count] argument means that for each benchmark the gem5 simulates [Instruction Count] instructions.
-You can change this parameter parameter during early testing but for generating final numbers you should have at-least 100 million instructions.
+Note that the -I [Instruction Count] argument means that for each benchmark, gem5 simulates [Instruction Count] instructions.
+You can change this parameter during early testing but for generating final numbers you should have at-least 100 million instructions.
 If you set a very large number of instructions the simulation time will increase dramatically.
-(Even with the parameter set to 100 million instructions you may experience long simulation times especially when running benchmark4/benchmark5).
+(Even with the parameter set to 100 million instructions you may experience long simulation times especially when running benchmark1/benchmark4).
 Ensure that your comparisons are based on the same instruction count between different benchmarks and/or settings to extract uniform and fair results.
 Also, ensure that this parameter is large enough to extract meaningful results.
 An estimated number would be between 100-150 million instructions.
 In any case, this is another reason to begin the assignment as soon as possible!
 Task 1: Measure L1 Miss Rate and IPC Your first task is to explore the effects of cache-block/cache-line size and associativity in an L1 data cache.
 Assume that your L1 data cache budget is 32 KBytes, the cache supports the LRU replacement policy and that there is no prefetching in L1.
 Run experiments with varying block sizes and associativity for all the given benchmarks, draw miss-rate and IPC graphs similar to those presented in class and find the configuration that gives the highest average IPC.
 Also, note that the rest of the parameters must remain stable during Task 1.
 Explore the following block sizes: